snabbco/snabb/src/lib/protocol/README.md

 — Method **datagram:push** *header*

 Prepends *header* to the front of the datagram.
-This method destructively modifies the underlying packet and calling it will corrupt headers previously obtained by `datagram:parse_match`.
+This method destructively modifies the underlying packet in immediate commit mode and raises an error if the parse stack is not empty.

+In delayed commit mode, *header* is prepended to an intermediate buffer.

+— Method **datagram:push_raw** *data*, *length*

+This method behaves like the *datagram:push* method for an arbitrary chunk of memory of length *length* located at the address pointed to by *data*.

 — Method **datagram:parse_match** *protocol*, *check*